wp-plugins/wp-youtube-lyte/readme.txt

 5. Copy your API key to WP YouTube Lyte settings page.

-= Will WP YouTube Lyte work if I don't provide an API key? = Yes, with some exceptions.
-For as long as Google keeps the v2 API accessible (at least until April 20, 2015), everything will work just fine as WP YouTube Lyte will fall back to that version if no API key was provided.
-When Google does close access to the v2 API, WP YouTube Lyte will continue to work, rendering Lyte players, but without the title and microdata (description, time, ...) and without thumbnails for playlists.
-If you don't want WP YouTube Lyte to try to access neither v2 or v3 API, you can enter "none" as API key.
+= Will WP YouTube Lyte work if I don't provide an API key? = Yes, with some exceptions; WP YouTube Lyte will continue to work, rendering Lyte players, but without the title and microdata (description, time, ...) and without thumbnails for playlists.

-= I don't want no API-key but don't want that notice in wp-admin = Enter "none" as API-key and WP YouTube Lyte will stop nagging you.
+= I don't want an API key, how can I get rid of the "API key"-notice? = Just enter "none" (without the quotes) in the API key field and Lyte will stop nagging you.

 = What does "html5 video support" mean? =
 When playing, HTML5 video will not be visible for everyone (see requirements).
 Indeed some visitors will see the fallback Flash video instead.